ai-cfia/dev-rel-docs/Tooling/Apps/GitHub/GitHub-Copilot.md

 Once you get the confirmation that your request has been approved, follow these steps :

-1. Open VS Code on your computer or a codespace in GitHub.
+1. Open VS Code on your computer or a Codespace in GitHub.

 1. Go to the "Extensions".
 Shortcut is `Ctrl+Shift+X`.